 As a wise man once said, love is an eternal feeling.
 It is a deep internal aspect of a human’s heart.
 No one can ever stop loving someone if they had ever fallen in love.
 The feeling would remain there.

 The only thing that makes a difference is the perception of seeing the relationship after marriage.
-Sometimes it is about responsibility, sometimes environmental situation, or something else that makes it difficult to express love in the way they did before.
+Sometimes it is about responsibility, sometimes environmental situations, or something else that makes it difficult to express love in the way they did before.

 The first problem that has to deal with usually comes after the honeymoon period of marriage, roughly after the first 1 – 2 years.
 For most of the cases, some people feel like they are taken for granted by their spouses.
 They feel like they are working harder at the marriage compared to their spouses which will eventually lead to feelings of disappointment towards their spouses in the long run.